apache/bigtop/bigtop-deploy/vm/vagrant-puppet-vm/README.md

 ## USAGE

+1) Install [Vagrant](https://www.vagrantup.com/downloads.html)(DO NOT install 1.8.5 because of a critical [bug](https://github.com/mitchellh/vagrant/issues/7631))

-1) Install [vagrant-hostmanager plugin](https://github.com/smdahlen/vagrant-hostmanager) to better manage `/etc/hosts`
+2) Install [vagrant-hostmanager plugin](https://github.com/smdahlen/vagrant-hostmanager) to manage `/etc/hosts`

 ```
 vagrant plugin install vagrant-hostmanager
 ```

-2) Install [vagrant-cachier plugin](https://github.com/fgrehm/vagrant-cachier) to cache packages at local
+3) (Optional) Install [vagrant-cachier plugin](https://github.com/fgrehm/vagrant-cachier) to cache packages at local

 ```
 vagrant plugin install vagrant-cachier
 ```

-3) To provision a 3 node Apache Hadoop cluster on top of vagrant boxes
+4) To provision a one node Apache Hadoop cluster on top of vagrant boxes

 ```
 vagrant up
 ```

-4) You can specify number of nodes you'd like to provision by modifying `num_instances` in vagrantconfig.yaml
+5) You can specify number of nodes you'd like to provision by modifying `num_instances` in vagrantconfig.yaml

 ```
 num_instances: 5
 ```

-5) Test on local built packages is available by:
+6) Test on local built packages is available by:

 first, build up local yum repo